About Team Volunteer

 How much does it cost?

 Through both Californian and Minnesotan sponsors, Northland Hackathon is free for participants.
-If you want to sponsor or donate to the hackathon, email us [team [@] northlandhackathon.com] or you can donate here.
+If you want to sponsor or donate to the hackathon, email us [team [@] northlandhackathon.com].
+Or you can donate here.

 Is there a prize for best project?